Power law: Mean residual life plots

+Log-log plots

 Log–log plots are an alternative way of graphically examining the tail of a distribution using a random sample.
+Taking the logarithm of a power law of the form $f(x) = ax^{k}$ results in:

+which forms a straight line with slope $k$ on a log-log scale.
 Caution has to be exercised however as a log–log plot is necessary but insufficient evidence for a power law relationship, as many non power-law distributions will appear as straight lines on a log–log plot.
 This method consists of plotting the logarithm of an estimator of the probability that a particular number of the distribution occurs versus the logarithm of that particular number.
 Usually, this estimator is the proportion of times that the number occurs in the data set.
-If the points in the plot tend to "converge" to a straight line for large numbers in the x axis, then the researcher concludes that the distribution has a power-law tail.
+If the points in the plot tend to converge to a straight line for large numbers in the x axis, then the researcher concludes that the distribution has a power-law tail.
 Examples of the application of these types of plot have been published.
 A disadvantage of these plots is that, in order for them to provide reliable results, they require huge amounts of data.
 In addition, they are appropriate only for discrete (or grouped) data.